leafcloudhq/documentation-rtd/docs/data-science/installing-gpu-drivers.md

 ## Prerequisites

-* A system with an NVIDIA graphics card.
+* An Ubuntu 24.04 system with an NVIDIA graphics card.
 * An active internet connection.
 * Basic familiarity with the Linux command line.
-* Compatible NVIDIA driver already installed.

 ## Steps